Bruce Starr: Political career

 In 1992, Starr was selected to serve on the Republican Party's Washington County Central Committee for a two-year term.
 He served as a committee person at his local Republican precinct and as a legislative aide to his father before election to the Hillsboro City Council in 1994.
 Starr ran against Donald W. Surhbier for a four-year term representing Ward 1.
 He was appointed to budget committees of both the county and Hillsboro during this time.
+He served until his election to the Oregon House of Representatives.

+Oregon House of Representatives

-He remained on the city council until running for the Oregon House of Representatives in 1998 to replace his father, who was running for the state senate.
+Starr ran for the Oregon House of Representatives in 1998 to replace his father, who was running for the state senate.
 The district had more registered Republican voters than Democrats.
 Bruce also served as his father's legislative aide during the elder's terms in the Oregon House.

 He won re-election to the House in 2000, winning 57% of the vote and defeating Libertarian David Hintz who received 3% and Democrat Cathy Lamb-Mullin with 40%.
 Starr was unopposed in the May primary.
 During the 2001 legislature Starr served as chair of the House's committee on transportation.
 He also proposed naming the state's new building on the Capitol Mall be named after former U.S. President Ronald Reagan.

+Oregon State Senate (15th district)

-In 2002, Starr ran for the state senate to represent District 15, which had been redrawn after the 2000 Census.
+In 2002, Starr ran for the Oregon State Senate to represent District 15, which had been redrawn after the 2000 Census.
 The new version of the district was entirely within Washington County and included Forest Grove, Cornelius, and Hillsboro.
 Part of the reason for moving to the state senate was that term limits at the time limited people to 12 years maximum and three terms in the House, and Starr hoped to serve for the maximum amount of time.
 He was elected in the November election to a four-year term, and became part of the first father-son tandem in the history of the Oregon Senate.
 Bruce received 60% of the vote compared to Democrat Ermine Todd who received 34% and Constitutional Party candidate Tom Humphrey who garnered 3%.
 This was also the first time since 1977 that a child served alongside their parent in either chamber.

 Working in the legislature he helped create and pass the Oregon Transportation Investment Act and sponsored Oregon's version of Jessica's Law.
 Starr won re-election to the Senate in November 2006, defeating Democrat John Napolitano with 54% to 46% of the vote after running unopposed in the May primary.
 He represents District 15 which is composed mainly of Washington County and includes part of Clackamas County.